learning-zone/nodejs-basics/README.md

 The runtime environment is literally just the environment your application is running in.
 This can be used to describe both the hardware and the software that is running your application.
 How much RAM, what version of node, what operating system, how much CPU cores, can all be referenced when talking about a runtime environment.

 #### Q. ***What is Node.js?***
-Node.js is an open-source server side runtime environment built on Chrome's V8 JavaScript engine.
+Node.js is an open-source server side runtime environment built on Chrome\'s V8 JavaScript engine.
 It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.

 #### Q. ***What is Node.js Process Model?***